amber-lang/amber-docs/docs/stdlib/doc/array.md

 pub fun array_search(array, value): [Num]
 ```

-Search the value in array and return an array with the index of the various items
+Searches for a value in an array and returns an array with the index of the various items.

 ## `includes`